 Why did the DoD create CMMC?

-To best understand the current CMMC Framework and Assessment methodology, it is helpful to know the origins of this rule.
-Protection of unclassified information through minimum cybersecurity standards within the DoD supply chain has been in effect on DoD contracts since 2013.
+To best understand the CMMC Framework and Assessment methodology, it is helpful to know the origins of this rule.
+Protection of unclassified information through minimum cybersecurity standards within the DOD supply chain has been in effect on defense contracts since 2013.
 The regulations relied on the DIB contractors to self-attest that they will or have implemented the security requirements of the FAR 52.204-21 and DFARS 252.204-7012 clauses upon submission of a contract offer.
-These regulations fell short in the DoD's ability to assess and verify a contractor's compliance with the protection of government information before the contract was awarded.
+These regulations fell short in the DOD's ability to assess and verify a contractor's compliance with the protection of government information before the contract was awarded.

 The FAR clause mandates protection of any Federal Contract Information not intended for public release, provided by or generated for the Government.